dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ## Model File(s)
 1. **[PilotFlexAccounting-CombinedPowellMead.xlsx](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx)** - An Excel file with the pilot flex accounting tool and directions to role play.
 For syncronous access by multiple players, download and move this file into a Google Sheet.
 See the ReadMe-Directions worksheet for directions.
 1. **[PilotFlexAccounting-KeyIdeas.pdf](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-KeyIdeas.pdf)** - A PDF file that illustrates key ideas for this model musing.
+1. **[Synchronous Model Guide](https://github.com/dzeke/ColoradoRiverCoding/blob/main/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md)** - A help file that provides context and explanations for each model input.
+Column N of the Model File links to the help file.
 1. **Support folders**:
    1. **Hydrology** - Folder with Excel files used to generate hydrologic scenarios.
 CRB_29gages.xlsx: Listing of gages in the Colorado River basin used to estimate natural flow.
 NaturalFlows1906-2018_20200110.xlsx: Natural flow hydrology downloaded from the USBR website and modified to pick out particular 10- and 20- year sequences of flows from the observed and paleo reconstructed records.
    1. **OldVersions** - Folder with older versions of the pilot flex accounting tool.